jfiume/TheDatingGame-TestingRepo/docs/proposal.md

 # The Dating Game

-### The Dating Game is a dating platform, it introduces the user that spectial someone in their area and who meet their criteria while playing a game
+The Dating Game is a mobile dating app that reimagines the mobile dating experience.
+Like other dating apps, users will be able to match and chat with other users in their area.
+However, after matching, the two users will be prompted with a game to play as an ice breaker.

 ## Background and Overview

-Meeting your significant other could be challenging with our modern life style.
-The rise of the dating apps on mobile phones which are extremely popluar faces the challange of walking into awkward conversations.
-Rating people based on a picture is shallow, hence we are intoducing the idea of matching people based on their prefernces, while playing a game that wpould facilitate an intial conversation.
+Modern dating apps are increasingly popular among young adults with busy lifestyles.
+Dating apps save time and effort by providing users with a list of other singles in their area that meet certain criteria - typically being within an age range and being of a specified gender.
+On almost all dating apps, when two users like each other, the app notifies the pair and a chat function is made available.
+Herein lies the problem: how do you start a conversation with an internet stranger that doesn't sound ridiculous, boring, repetitive, disingenuous, etc?

+The dating game solves this issue by prompting matches to play simple, yet conversation inducing games with one another.
+We view the term "dating" apps as a misnomer - these are introduction apps.
+Our goal is to provide our users with a better way to get to know each other by breaking the ice for them, in a fun and organic way.

 Our approach:
+  * Allow users to create a profile and specify the gender and age range of prospects
-  * Query the database for users who fit your criteria in your area
+  * Match users who fit each others' specified criteria and live in the same city
-  * Initialize a game between two users who fit the creteria
-  * Implement a websocket chat feature so users can talk while playing
+  * Prompt them to play a fun, yet simple game to organically provide a conversation starter
+  * Provide them with full chat functionality to get to know one another

 ## Functionality & MVP
+   - [ ] Learn and implement an MERNN stack (Mongo DB, Express, React-Native, Node.js)

-   - [ ] Sign up, create a profile
+   - [ ] Sign up users that create a profile and specify prospect criteria
-   - [ ] Participate in a 2 player game with people who meet the user's criteria
+   - [ ] Users can be matched with other users
-   - [ ] Chat feature that works consequetly while playing
+   - [ ] Allow chat functionality between users

 #### Bonus Features
-   - [ ] Block users you don't want to interact with
-   - [ ] Delete your profile
+   - [ ] OAuth
-   - [ ] Add a second game
+   - [ ] Users can play games
-   - [ ] Add more filtering criteria
+   - [ ] Users can add multiple photos
-   - [ ] Filter pornographic material
+   - [ ] Users can play additional rounds

 ### Wireframes